joshtynjala/actionscript-3.0-developers-guide/user-interaction/drag-and-drop-in-air/implementing-the-ifilepromise-interface.md

   be set at runtime.

-- `get isAsync():Boolean` — Informs the AIR runtime whether the data provider object provides it’s data asynchronously or synchronously.
+- `get isAsync():Boolean` — Informs the AIR runtime whether the data provider object provides it's data asynchronously or synchronously.

 - `close():void` — Called by the runtime when the data is fully read (or an error prevents further reading).
 You can use this function to cleanup